 Note: The above Studies are technical documents.
 Please refer to Council’s adopted Strategies which include the implementation actions endorsed by Council.

-The first planning proposal (Phase 1) of the LEP Review is now with the Department of Planning, Industry and Environment for finalisation.
+The first planning proposal (Phase 1) of the LEP Review has been finalised by the Department of Planning, Industry and Environment.